Ready to try out Diploi, this section will show how to set up a Next.js Todo List app together with a Postgresql database.

 Create an Account

 To get started you need a Diploi account.
-Since Diploi is tightly integrated with GitHub go to pilot.diploi.dev and authenticate using your GitHub account.
+Since Diploi is tightly integrated with GitHub go to console.diploi.com and authenticate using your GitHub account.

 Create a Project

 Next we will create a project for our app.
-Click Projects in the top bar and then Create Project.
+On the frontpage click Create Project.
 In Diploi, a project template is used to select which containers and features (such as databases) your project will use.
 From the template list choose Next.js Starter.

-In the project setup screen, we don’t need to change anything, but here you could choose e.g. which Core you want the project to run on or how to connect to the database.
+In the project setup screen, we don’t need to change anything, but here you could choose how much resources you application needs or how to connect to the database.

 However, we will need to create a GitHub repository for the project.
 Press Create a new repository and follow the instructions on how to give Diploi rights to setup the new repository on your GitHub account.
 Also give a name for the new repository and choose if you want it to initially be public or not.